BribinBroncs/OSX_VirtualBox_PowerShell/README.md

 Before you start make sure virtualbox is not running otherwise the VM configuration doesn't work.

+Also the script should probably be run as administrator (Haven't tested this yet).

 Be sure to read the installation instructions in the Wiki https://github.com/BribinBroncs/OSX_VirtualBox_PowerShell/wiki/Installation